 VIDEO: MitraClip to Treat Heart Failure - Results of the COAPT Trial — Interview with William Abraham M.D.

 Ultrasound to Aid the Developing World

 ASE has outreach programs to help improve health in the developing world and is looking for ways to better deliver healthcare to underserved populations.
-Several sessions mentioned how this might be accomplished through a combination of new, inexpensive, portable ultrasound imaging systems and the integration of AI to help better triage large numbers of rural patients top separate out the normals.
-The systems could flag the patients who have cardiac or other conditions so limited researches can be concentrated where they are needed.
+Several sessions mentioned how this might be accomplished through a combination of new, inexpensive, portable ultrasound imaging systems and the integration of AI to help better triage large numbers of rural patients to separate out the normals.
+The systems could flag the patients who have cardiac or other conditions so limited resources can be concentrated where they are needed.

 Partho Sengupta, M.D., MBBS, chief of cardiology, West Virginia Heart and Vascular Institute, explained in sessions how wearable, smartphone-based apps and medical devices, and artificial intelligence might be used to cost-effectively triage larger numbers of patients in rural areas.
 He is involved with a pilot program using the Butterfly iQ app and ultrasound transducer system to turn a smartphone into an inexpensive point-of-care ultrasound system.
-He said the idea is to have novice ultrasound users screen more patients with these types of devices and the exams either being sent to a remote hospital for reading.
+He said the idea is to have novice ultrasound users screen more patients with these types of devices, and the exams being sent to a remote hospital for reading.
 He said AI algorithms also could be used to help flag any exams that show abnormalities, which would greatly speed reads and getting these patients treatment.

 Sengupta shares more in the VIDEO: Use of Technology to Address Underserved Populations.

 See a quick VIDEO demonstration of the Butterfly system on the show floor at ASE.

 Vendors Highlight New Technologies on the ASE Expo Floor: